Swimming pool sanitation: Chlorine and bromine methods

 Chlorinated isocyanurates, a family of organic chlorine-releasing compounds, are stabilized to prevent UV degradation due to the presence of cyanurate as part of their chemical backbone.
 These are commonly sold for general use in small summer pools, where the water is expected to be used for only a few months and is expected to be regularly topped up with fresh, due to evaporation and splash loss.
 It is important to change the water frequently, otherwise, levels of cyanuric acid will build up to beyond the point at which the mechanism functions.
 Excess cyanurates will actually work in reverse and will inhibit the chlorine.
 A steadily lowering pH value of the water may at first be noticed.
 Algal growth may become visible, even though chlorine tests show sufficient levels.

 Chlorine reacting with urea in urine and other nitrogen-containing wastes from bathers can produce chloramines.
 Chloramines typically occur when an insufficient amount of chlorine is used to disinfect a contaminated pool.
 Chloramines are generally responsible for the noxious, irritating smell prominently occurring in indoor pool settings.
 A common way to remove chloramines is to "superchlorinate" (commonly called "shocking") the pool with a high dose of inorganic chlorine sufficient to deliver 10 ppm chlorine.
 Regular superchlorination (every two weeks in summer) helps to eliminate these unpleasant odors in the pool.
 Levels of chloramines and other volatile compounds in water can be minimized by reducing contaminants that lead to their formation (e.g., urea, creatinine, amino acids and personal care products) as well as by use of non-chlorine "shock oxidizers" such as potassium peroxymonosulfate.

 Medium pressure UV technology is used to control the level of chloramines in indoor pools.
 It is also used as a secondary form of disinfection to address chlorine-tolerant pathogens.
-A properly sized and maintained UV system should remove the need to shock for chloramines, although shocking would still be used to address a fecal accident in the pool.
+A properly sized and maintained UV system should remove the need to shock for chloramines, although shocking would still be used to address a fecal accident or dead animal in the pool.
 UV will not replace chlorine but is used to control the level of chloramines, which are responsible for the odor, irritation, and enhanced corrosion at an indoor pool.